-Beijing pulls credentials for journalists at three U.S. news outlets
+China to expel reporters from Washington Post, New York Times and Wall Street Journal

-Chinese authorities announced Tuesday that U.S. journalists from The Washington Post, The New York Times and the Wall Street Journal will be effectively expelled from the country as part of retaliation for Trump administration limits on U.S.-based Chinese state media.
+Chinese authorities announced Tuesday that U.S. journalists from The Washington Post, The New York Times and The Wall Street Journal will effectively be expelled from the country as part of retaliation for Trump administration limits on U.S.-based Chinese state media.

-The move widens another rift in U.S.-China relations already strained by trade disputes and questions about how the world’s two biggest economies will recalibrate their ties after the coronavirus pandemic.
+The move widens another rift in U.S.-China relations already strained by trade disputes and questions over how the world’s two biggest economies will recalibrate their ties after the coronavirus pandemic.

-In a statement published Tuesday, China’s foreign ministry said the three U.S. outlets, plus Voice of America and Time magazine, will be designated as “foreign missions” and must report information about their staff, finance, operation and real estate in China.
+In a statement published Tuesday, China’s Ministry of Foreign Affairs said the three U.S. outlets, plus Voice of America and Time magazine, will be designated as “foreign missions” and must report information about their staff, finance, operation and real estate in China.

 The statement did not mention pulling credentials for Time and VOA, but it was unclear whether China would take further action.